InHouse-Banana/DataScientistChallenge/README.md

 **Answer:**

-1. I selected an XGBoost classificator model for its versatility at the risk of overfitting the small dataset which became evident when doing the following small training test.
-Admitedly, this should be done using a validation set instead of test, but it serves to illustrate the point.
-Having a larger dataset would allow a better overfitting analysis by having train/val/test datasets.
-Currently the split is train/test 80/20 and then the minority class (default) is randomly upscaled.
+1. I selected an XGBoost classificator model for its versatility at the risk of overfitting the small training dataset.
+This fact became evident when running the following brief training test.
+Admittedly, this should be done using a validation set instead of a test set, but it serves to illustrate the point.
+Having a larger dataset would allow better overfitting analysis by having train/val/test datasets.
+Currently, the split is train/test 80/20 and then the minority class (`default.payment.next.month = 1`) is randomly upscaled.

 	![baseline_training](images/baseline_training.png)

-2. After using tuning the hyperparameters using GridSearchCV (with 3 folds due to the small amount of data) the resulting model has the following metrics:
+2. After tuning the hyperparameters using GridSearchCV (with 3 folds due to the small amount of data), the resulting model has the following metrics:

 	``` bash
 	Metrics Train - accuracy: 1.0 f1: 1.0 precision: 1.0 recall: 1.0 roc_auc: 1.0